frederic-perez/AmE-dictionary/data/dictionary.md

 __nom de guerre__
 __nomadic__
 __nominalization__ _n_ The conversion of a word or phrase into a noun.
+__nomophobia__ _n_ (No Mobile Phobia) The anxiety some people feel when they cannot get a signal from a cellphone tower, run out of battery or forget to take their phone.
 __non sequitur__ _n_ :five: __1__ An inference or conclusion that does not follow from the premises or evidence. __2__ A statement that does not follow logically from what preceded it. :es: incongruencia
 __non-call__ _He complained about non-calls._
 __non-committal__